meren/GEXF-generator/README.md

 This repository contains a script to generate network files from any TAB-delimited observation matrix to be analyzed with [Gephi](http://gephi.org).

 Please let me know if you are using this script, and need more help.
+Contact info is at the end of this file.

 An __environment file__ is the expected input file, which consists of three columns that are separated from each other by a TAB character: unit, sample and count.
 Unit can be any unit (taxonomy, functions, OTU IDs, etc).
 Sample column contains sample names.
 Count column contains number of observations for a given unit in a sample.
 Please see the [example environment](https://raw.githubusercontent.com/meren/GEXF-generator/master/samples/oral-environment.txt) file in the samples directory.